IBM/db2developerextension-about/docs/working-with-sql/query-history.md

 1. On the **DB2 CONNECTIONS** pane, locate **QUERY HISTORY** and expand it.

-   The section lists all previously ran queries that are grouped by the timestamp when the queries were executed and are sorted in reverse chronological order by default.
+   This section lists all previously run queries, which are grouped by timestamp and sorted in reverse chronological order, by default.

 2. Find the timestamped query record that you want to inspect and click it to show the **Execution Summary**.